 \section{Related Work}

-\textbf{Offline RL:} The goal of offline RL is to learn a policy from a fixed dataset generated according to a behavior policy \citep{offtutorial}.
+\textbf{Offline RL:}The goal of offline RL is to learn a policy from a fixed dataset generated by a behavior policy \citep{offtutorial}.
 One of the key challenges of the offline RL approach is the distribution shift problem where the state-action visitation distribution of learned policy may be different from that of the behavior policy which generated the offline data.
 It is known that this distribution shift may lead to poor performance of the learned policy \citep{offtutorial}.
-A common method used by the offline RL algorithms to tackle this problem is to learn a policy that is close to the behavior policy that generated the data.
-This is achieved by using some kind of regularization either on the actor or critic \citep{fujimoto2021minimalist,bcq,cql,kumar2019stabilizing,wu2019behavior}.
-Some offline RL algorithms perform weighted versions of behavior cloning or imitation learning on either the whole or subset of the dataset \citep{wang2018exponentially,peng2019advantage,chen2020bail}.
-With the success of large language models, many recent works have framed offline RL as a sequence modeling problem and have used transformers to solve it \citep{chen2021decision,janner2021offline}.
+A common method used by offline RL algorithms to tackle this problem is to learn a policy that is close to the behavior policy that generated the data via regularization either on the actor or critic \citep{fujimoto2021minimalist,bcq,cql,kumar2019stabilizing,wu2019behavior}.
+Some offline RL algorithms perform weighted versions of behavior cloning or imitation learning on either the whole or subset of the dataset \citep{wang2018exponentially,peng2019advantage,chen2020bail}. {\cite{yue2022boosting,yue2023offline} propose data rebalancing methods designed to prioritize highly-rewarding transitions that can be augmented to offline RL algorithms to alleviate the distribution shift issue for heterogeneous data settings.

-\textbf{Federated Learning:} \citet{mcmahan2017communication} introduced FedAvg, a federation strategy where clients collaboratively learn a joint model without sharing data. \citet{ReddiCZGRKKM21} generalized FedAvg by separating the client learning and server learning process.
-A key problem in federated learning is data heterogeneity where clients have non-identically distributed data which causes unstable and slow convergence \citep{wang2021field,karimireddy2020scaffold,li2020federated}.
-To tackle the issue of data heterogeneity, \citet{li2020federated} propose FedProx, a variant of FedAvg, where a proximal term is introduced to prevent the local model from deviating too much from the server model. \citet{karimireddy2020scaffold} take a different approach to tackle data heterogeneity and the resultant client drift by using control variates.
+\textbf{Federated Learning:} \cite{mcmahan2017communication} introduced FedAvg, a federation strategy where clients collaboratively learn a joint model without sharing data.
+A generalized version of FedAvg was presented in \cite{ReddiCZGRKKM21}.
+A key problem in federated learning is data heterogeneity wherein clients have non-identically distributed data, which causes unstable and slow convergence \citep{wang2021field,karimireddy2020scaffold,li2020federated}.
+To tackle the issue of data heterogeneity, \cite{li2020federated} proposed FedProx, a variant of FedAvg, where a proximal term is introduced reduce deviation by the local model from the server model.